u0953009/11/README.md

    - Keras doesn't provide pre-trained model for AlexNet, so it was used without loading weights.
    - Average training and prediction times for grayscale images are less than those for RGB images.
    - Grayscale images have less dimension of data than RGB images, so for grayscale images, relatively simple architecture seems better for them.
+   - In VGG16 with loaded weight, only fully connected layers were trained and its accuracy was about 86%.
+When weights are not loaded, all layers were trained and accuracy was about 91%.
+However, in Inception V3, when weights were loaded, the accuracy was higher.
+When pre-trained architecture is less complicated, training only fully connected layers don't seem to be more efficient way.

 **6. Previous work**